sanket9006/bluepineapple-traning/5thJuly_10thJuly/assignment.md

 Baki use karo

 Yeh wala bhi kisiko ache se puch aur mujhe bhi bata dena

-9)Display the whether of city

-Enter city and it should show whether

 10. implement encryption and decryption using shift cipher